 Wearing leather

 An added bonus of leather was that it accommodated blind-tooled decoration, which was applied in mesmerizing shapes and patterns.
-The oldest book to survive with its original binding still in place is the seventh-century St Cuthbert Gospel (which is a Gospel of John, in fact, image above).
+The oldest book to survive with its original binding still in place is the 7th-century Saint Cuthbert Gospel (which is a Gospel of John, in fact).
 It shows just how utterly charming early-medieval leather bindings were; and how beautifully they were decorated.
-The manuscript in question was placed in the coffin of St Cuthbert shortly after his death in 687.
-It was discovered when the grave was opened in the early twelfth century.
-By then a cult had grown around St Cuthbert, so the book and its original binding were both well taken care of.
+The manuscript in question was placed in the coffin of Saint Cuthbert shortly after his death in 687.
+It was discovered when the grave was opened in the early 12th century.
+By then, a cult had grown around Saint Cuthbert, so the book and its original binding were both well taken care of.
 In fact, the binding looks like it was made yesterday.

-The use of leather bindings predates books made out of parchment—like the book of St Cuthbert.
+The use of leather bindings predates books made out of parchment—like the book of Saint Cuthbert.
 Before parchment became common, books were made from plants—papyrus.
-Such papyrus codices were extremely fragile and they needed the protective qualities of leather, which may ultimately be the origins of the tradition of using skin for bindings.
-Given that papyrus not used after the fifth century (with some exceptions), very few original bindings of papyrus books survive.
-The oldest specimens we have are those in the so-called Nag Hammadi Archive, which date back to the third and fourth centuries.
-As you can see from the image to the left, these covers of papyrus books were also decorated handsomely.
+Such papyrus codices were extremely fragile, and they needed the protective qualities of leather, which may ultimately be the origins of the tradition of using skin for bindings.
+Given that papyrus was not used after the 5th century (with some exceptions), very few original bindings of papyrus books survive.
+The oldest specimens we have are those in the so-called Nag Hammadi Archive, which date back to the 3rd and 4th centuries.
+As you can see from the image of the manuscript from Aphrodito, these covers of papyrus books were also decorated handsomely.

 Exotic leather